-The pandemic has changed the way a lot of businesses serve and interact with their customers.
-Many have had to pivot from offering an in-person service to entirely digital.
+Since the COVID-19 pandemic, the way a lot of businesses serve and interact with their customers has changed.
+Many businesses had to pivot from offering an in-person service to becoming entirely digital.
 Rethinking your entire business operation and maintaining the same quality of customer service is no easy task.
 But the expectations of customers have changed, and businesses need to be conscious of this.

 This means customer expectations are higher than ever.
 A report by customer experience management experts, Genesys, found that 67% of consumers believe a business is only as good as its customer service.
 And with reputations at stake, businesses can’t afford to drop the ball on providing customers with a best-in-class experience they’ll remember.